robson-hennes/systatic.co/content/docs/content.md

 ---
 title: Content
-description: Learn about how to format your content in Markdown
 ---

 All content (that is not remote) is in Markdown files.
 We'll detect any `.md` or `.markdown` files in two levels of your collection's location.